 Other reviewers point out that the training itself is rather disorganized and that questions which have not been explained during lessons are asked.
 We’ve also read complaints about their availability and support outside the formal lessons.

-In short, we will not be recommending Maverick FX.
-However, we cannot say it’s a scam because there are many positive reviews as well so apparently some people do find the education offered on MaverickFX.com valuable.
+In short, we cannot say that Maverick FX is a scam because there are many positive reviews as well so apparently some people do find the education offered on MaverickFX.com valuable.
 We will be interested to hear if any of our subscribers and visitors has first hand knowledge with MaverickFX.
 Do comment below if you can contribute to our knowledge of this offer.

 Do you feel cheated or have you been scammed?
 Reach out to WatchDog for free assistance and take back what is rightfully yours!
 We have settled over 1,400 online trading disputes and we aren’t stopping anytime soon!